 “Texas or Oklahoma Band of Kickapoo Indians” If this response is received, the financial aid administrator must contact U.S. Department of Education staff by emailing email@example.com.

-“VAWA Self-Petitioner” If you have questions about VAWA status, contact firstname.lastname@example.org.
-See GEN-10-07.
+“VAWA Self-Petitioner” See the information for battered immigrations-qualified aliens earlier in this document.
+If you have questions about VAWA status, contact firstname.lastname@example.org.

 “Not Employment Authorized”